Celine Dion albums discography

-Canadian singer Celine Dion has released 27 studio albums, 7 live albums, 20 compilation albums, and 25 box sets.
-Referred to as the "Queen of power ballads", Dion is the best-selling Canadian artist of all time and the best-selling artist in the Nielsen SoundScan era in Canada (from 1996 to present).
-Dion is also the second best-selling female artist of the Nielsen era in the United States since Nielsen began tracking sales in 1991 with over 53.2 million albums sold in the country.
-Guinness World Records recognises her as the Top Selling Album Act in Europe with 33 million certified album sales since 1996.
-In 2003, Dion was honoured by International Federation of the Phonographic Industry for selling 50 million albums in Europe.
-Billboard placed her second among the best-selling female album artist of the 2000s decade in the United States with 17.3 million albums sold via SoundScan.
-According to Billboard, Dion is the sixth greatest Billboard 200 female solo artist of all time, as well as the eighth greatest female solo artist of all time in Billboards chart history.
+Canadian singer Celine Dion has released 27 studio albums, 2 soundtrack albums, 7 live albums, 20 compilation albums, and 25 box sets.
+Often described as the "Queen of power ballads", Dion is the best-selling Canadian artist of all time and the best-selling artist of the Nielsen SoundScan era in Canada (from 1996 to the present).
+She is also the second best-selling female artist of the Nielsen era in the United States, with over 53.2 million albums sold since Nielsen began tracking sales in 1991.
+Guinness World Records recognises her as the Top Selling Album Act in Europe, with 33 million certified album sales since 1996.
+In 2003, Dion was honoured by the International Federation of the Phonographic Industry for selling 50 million albums in Europe.
+Billboard ranked her the second best-selling female album artist of the 2000s in the United States, with 17.3 million albums sold via SoundScan.
+According to Billboard, Dion is the sixth greatest Billboard 200 female solo artist of all time, as well as the eighth greatest female solo artist of all time in Billboards overall chart history.

-Her debut album, La voix du bon Dieu was issued in 1981.
-In the '80s, Dion released her French-language albums in Canada, with several compilation albums issued also in France.
+Her debut album, La voix du bon Dieu, was issued in 1981.
+In the 1980s, Dion released her French-language albums in Canada, with several compilation albums also issued in France.
 Her first English-language album, Unison, was released in 1990 and has sold over four million copies worldwide.
 It was followed by Dion chante Plamondon in 1991 and Celine Dion in 1992.
 The latter became one of six of her albums to be certified Diamond in Canada for shipments of at least one million units.
-Dion's popularity became well-established with her 1993 album, The Colour of My Love, which topped the charts in various countries, including the United Kingdom, Canada, and Australia, and has sold 20 million copies around the world.
+Dion's popularity became firmly established with her 1993 album, The Colour of My Love, which topped charts in several countries, including the United Kingdom, Canada, and Australia, and has sold 20 million copies worldwide.
 In the United States, it was certified six-times platinum.
 Released in 1995, D'eux became the best-selling French-language album in history, with sales of 12 million copies worldwide.
-In France alone, D'eux spent 44 weeks at the top of the chart and has sold 4.5 million units, becoming the best-selling album of all time.
-It also became Dion's first out of six Diamond-certified albums in France.
+In France alone, D'eux spent 44 weeks at number one and has sold 4.5 million units, becoming the best-selling album of all time.
+It also became Dion's first of six Diamond-certified albums in France.